 All the Security Functional Requirements (SFR) have been selected or derived by extension from CC Part 2 [CC2].
-In particular, considering that the Security Target claims strict conformance to two PPs [BSI-56, BSI-68], all extended components from such PPs are included: FIA_API from [BSI-56], FAU_SAS, FCS_RND, FMT_LIM and FPT_EMS from [BSI-68].
+In particular, considering that the Security Target claims strict conformance to the PP [BSI-55], all extended components from such a PP are included: FAU_SAS, FCS_RND, FMT_LIM and FPT_EMSEC.